Mattia-V01/Unplanned_Events_and_Delays_in_Public_Transport/README.md

 ### 5. Launch the Dashboard

 After the Docker build is completed, double-click `run-dashboard.bat` from your desktop to launch the application.

-## Support

-For custom map-based projects or commercial inquiries, contact me at: [your-email@example.com]